israataha/school-menu-app/README.md

 - Detail screen displays nutritional ionformation for each menu item including calories, carbs, fat, and protein
 - Users can navigate back to the index screen using the back button

+### Not Yet Implemented

+- Full accessibility support and accessibility testing
+- E2E testing for user flows
+- Design System

-### Future Enhancements
+### Feature Enhancements

 - [ ] Ability to change week
 - [ ] Ability to view monthly menu
 - [ ] Ability to change school
-- [ ] Ability to select multiple schools (for parents with children in multiple schools)
+- [ ] Ability to select multiple schools (for parents with children in different schools)
-- [ ] Calendar integration to add and display lunches to shared calendars
+- [ ] Calendar integration to add menu to shared calendars
 - [ ] Dark/light/system theme support

 ## Getting started